-- Synthetic organic contaminants including pesticides and herbicides such as Atrazine are caused from a runoff from herbicide used on row crops.
+- Synthetic organic contaminants including pesticides and herbicides such as Atrazine are caused from a runoff from herbicides used on row crops.

 - Haloacetic Acids and Total Trihalomethanes are by-products of drinking water disinfection.

-- Chrolamines, Bromate, TTHM (Total Trihalomethanes) and Haloacetic Acids are a by-product of drinking water chlorination.
+- Chloramines, Bromate, TTHM (Total Trihalomethanes) and Haloacetic Acids are a by-product of drinking water chlorination.